yanxch/angular-kawaii/README.md

 </div>

 This is the Angular port of the awesome [react-kawaii](https://github.com/miukimiu/react-kawaii) component library.
-All credits go to [Elizabet Oliveira](https://github.com/miukimiu).
+All credits goes to [Elizabet Oliveira](https://github.com/miukimiu).

 ## Example